IT-BAER/hass-valetudo-control/README.md

 1. Install [HACS](https://hacs.xyz/docs/installation/prerequisites)
 2. Go to HACS > Integrations > Explore & Add Repositories
 3. Search for "Valetudo Control" and add this repository
+4. Install the integration from the repository
-4. Restart Home Assistant
+5. Restart Home Assistant
-5. Add the integration via Settings > Devices & Services > + Add Integration
+6. Add the integration via Settings > Devices & Services > + Add Integration
-6. The frontend card will be automatically available in Lovelace after installation
+7. To install the card, go to HACS > Frontend > Explore & Add Repositories
+8. Search for "Valetudo Control" and add this repository
+9. Install the card from the repository
+10. Add the card to your Lovelace dashboard

 ### 🔧 Manual Installation